Keynotes

 Chao-Tsung Huang received the PhD degree in electronics engineering from National Taiwan University in 2005.
 He is now with National Tsing Hua University (NTHU) as a Professor.
 His research interests mainly focus on digital IC design and computing architecture for computer vison applications.
 He has published several research papers in related fields: ISSCC/VLSIC/JSSC (solid-state circuits), ISCA/MICRO (computer architecture), and CVPR/ICCV/TPAMI (computer vision).
 He now serves as Associate Editor for IEEE OJCAS.

-• National Sun Yat-sen University, Taiwan
+• National University of Kaohsiung, Taiwan

 • Date: Friday, August 29, 2025

-• Time: 09:10~10:10
+• Time: 09:10-10:10

 • Location: Wah Lee Hall, 1F, Building of International Research